What is a Giclee Print | Best for Photos & Art | FinerWorks

 Are Giclee Prints Considered High-end Prints

 Yes.
 Where giclee prints have really become exceptional is in the area of achievability and color accuracy.
 Great attention has been given to the formulation of the inks so they can display a much wider color gamut than other forms of printing.
 At the same time, the inks have been engineered to last a lifetime if not longer.
 The media itself also plays a role.
-Acid-free, archival media either on cotton or alpha-cellulose based tends to be the most common materials used.
+Acid-free, archival media either on a cotton or alpha-cellulose base tends to be the most common materials used.
 This further ensures the inks will not fade and the paper will not be as easily yellow as with other types of papers.
 In comparison to something like a laser print or even a regular photo print, you are able to get much greater accuracy.

 Why Are Giclee Prints More Expensive